-Love them or hate them, Brussels sprouts have been considered a tradition at Thanksgiving and Christmas celebrations for centuries.
+Love or hate them, Brussels sprouts have been considered a tradition at Thanksgiving and Christmas celebrations for centuries.
 My childhood memories of sprouts are not flattering.
 Most of my friends have similar stories.
 To clarify, there is nothing more unappealing than a mushy, flavorless, overcooked sprout–nothing!
-But this dish for roasted Brussels sprouts with almonds […]
+But this dish for roasted Brussels sprouts with almonds and […]

 Almond milk is a plant milk made from almonds with a creamy texture and subtle nutty flavor.
 A popular non-dairy milk, that does not contain cholesterol or lactose making it a great go-to option for people with milk allergies, who are lactose-intolerant, vegans, and those who have increasing concern over animal rights and environmental protection. […]